-It’s the Super Bowl — by no means does the ritualistic event need any introduction.
-Before you begin to stuff yourself with nachos and guacamole on Sunday, check out these apps to amplify your Big Game experience.
+It’s the Super Bowl — and by no means does the ritualistic event need any introduction.
+Before you begin to stuff yourself with nachos and wings on Sunday, or settle in to watch the game (or the ads), though, check out these apps to amplify your experience for the big game.

 Sporting events are all about the highlights.
 Those are the moments that people will be talking about and GIFing for months after the fact.
 Clippit is your tool for taking the most talked about moments and making them shareable.
 The app captures up to 30 seconds of live footage and turns it into a shareable clip that you send over social media in just a few taps.

 Maybe you’re stuck in a cab or at work, late for a Super Bowl party.
-If you’re a Verizon customer, don’t fret, as you can always watch the game live through the NFL Mobile app.
-If you’re not on the Verizon bandwagon, the app still lets you watch highlights, read stories, and up-to-the-minute scoring.
+If you’re a customer of Verizon, Charter, AT&T U-Verse, or another provider with access to the NFL Network, don’t fret, as you can always watch the game live through the NFL Mobile app.
+If you’re not, the app still lets you watch highlights, read stories, and follow up-to-the-minute scoring.
 You can also track league and team leader statistics from major categories and browse the NFL Shop store, should you want to pick up some memorabilia.

 When there are over 100 million people watching the same thing at the same time, you can feel like you’re being left out if you aren’t up on what’s happening.
-Thuuz is your loophole to catching the good moments without watching the whole game.
-It’ll alert you to the big plays and you can spend the rest of the game watching the Puppy Bowl.
+Thuuz is your loophole for catching the good moments without watching the whole game.
+It will alert you to the big plays and you can spend the rest of the game watching the Puppy Bowl.

 - Catch every touchdown, ad, and trailer: How to watch the 2018 Super Bowl